HtmlUnit/htmlunit-android/README.md

 * httpcomponents/httpclient (shaded)
 * httpcomponents/httpcore (shaded)

-All the other dependencies are still denpendencies of this package (see the pom.xml for more).
+All the other dependencies are still dependencies of this package (see the pom.xml for more).

 Contributing